Starring: Angelina Jolie, John Malkovich

-There’s always a problem with movies that act as vehicles for someone to win the best actor/actress awards at the Oscars.
-They long on monologues by the main actor and short on plot and substance and plot.
+There’s always a problem with movies that function as vehicles for someone to win the best actor/actress awards at the Oscars: they are long on monologues by the main actor and short on plot and substance.
 Thankfully for the sake of Changeling, Clint Eastwood is at the helm.
 Angelina Jolie’s performance combined with the strong story and exquisite cinematic flair makes this one of the best movies of 2008.

 Taking place in the 1920s just before the Great Depression, Jolie plays Christine Collins, a single working mother.
 Her life is her son and her job.
 On a day she was supposed to spend time with son, she gets called into work.
-Upon returning, she find that her son has disappeared.
-The disappearance has been made well known to the public by Reverend Gustav Briegleb (John Malkovitch) and there is a massive search for her missing son.
-The reverend has been highly critical of the police tactics concerning it’s corruptive practices.
-When the police claim the locate the missing boy, they organize a public reunion with him and his mother with the hope that it will make people see the police as not the ruthless thugs they are made out to be.
+Upon returning, she finds that her son has disappeared.
+The disappearance has been made well known to the public by Reverend Gustav Briegleb (John Malkovich) and there is a massive search for her missing son.
+The reverend has been highly critical of the police’s tactics concerning corrupt practices.
+When the police claim they’ve located the missing boy, they organize a public reunion with him and his mother with the hope that it will make people see the police as not the ruthless thugs they are made out to be.
 The reunion takes a horrible turn when Collins immediately believes that this boy is not her son.
 The LAPD, determined not to take the fall for this screw-up, attempt to convince Collins that the boy the found is indeed her son.
-When the Collins is undeterred in the belief that the boy they found is not her son, they make her out to be crazy and attempt to destroy her reputation.
+When Collins is undeterred in her belief that the boy they found is not her son, they make her out to be crazy and attempt to destroy her reputation.

 Aside from being a showcase to Jolie’s talents, the movie does a great job at being a conversation piece.
-Generally weaker films need a controversial issue met with a controversial response to generate interest but while this is strong enough on it’s own merits, it does allow for plenty of controversy.
+Generally, weaker films need a controversial issue met with a controversial response to generate interest but while this is a strong film on its own merits, it does allow for plenty of controversy.
 Crime junkies will take great interest in how the movie portrays the issues within the LAPD during this period.
-The actions of the characters played Jeffrey Donovan and Colm Feore are committed out of greed and lust for power or out of necessity and fears of losing power.
+The actions of the characters played by Jeffrey Donovan and Colm Feore are committed out of greed and lust for power or out of necessity and fears of losing power.
 There are times where you truly believe that Donovan’s Capt.
 Jones feels sympathy for Collins’s situation and at other times wishes he could reach across the desk and strangle her for all the trouble that she has caused.
-Another issue that raise interesting questions is whether or not Malkovich’s Briegleb character is really a religious figure or only uses his role of the church to become a populist leader.
-Plus the situation surrounding Collins’s son is one for hot discussion; even after the credits roll.
+Another issue that raises interesting questions is whether Malkovich’s Briegleb character is really a religious figure or only uses his role as a priest to become a populist leader.
+Additionally, the situation surrounding Collins’s son is one for hot discussion, even after the credits roll.